 Frequently Asked Questions

-In the summer of 2022, Drew University filed a legal motion asking the Superior Court of New Jersey to revise Madison Borough's affordable housing obligation.
-Friends of the Drew Forest and thousands of residents feel it is vital that someone speak for the Forest.
-The Friends filed an amicus brief with the court outlining many reasons why the forest is precious and is not a suitable location for housing developments.
+August, 2022: Friends of the Drew Forest and thousands of residents felt it was vital to speak for the Forest.
+The Friends filed an amicus brief with the court outlining many reasons why an intact forest is a rare ecosystem and is not a suitable location for housing developments.
 More information can be found here.
-Nearly two years later in May 2024 a trial was held to determine the Realistic Development Potential of the available Drew lands.
-Friends of the Drew Forest, participated by providing an attorney and expert testimony on the environmental and ecological value of the Forest.
-The judge’s decision is pending.

-Have you brought in experts?
+Have you brought in experts as part of the court proceedings?

 Yes.
 We retained of one of New Jersey’s top environmental consultants, Davey Resources Group.
 Davey has produced a sixty-page study that concluded, "The Preserve has limited development potential but extremely high value as a preserved open space."
 The late Ed Lloyd., a leading legal expert in environmental issues and citizen suit litigation, generously represented Friends of the Drew Forest on a pro bono basis.
 More information can be found here.